 Capture a click string from a computer

 Right-click the ad and copy the link address.
-If you can't right-click the ad, you may need to disable your computer's internet connection, then copy the URL that's in the address bar in your browser.
+If you can't right-click the ad, you may need to disable your computer's internet connection, click the ad, and then copy the URL that's in the address bar in your browser.

 There are a few other ways to find the click string of an ad using your computer: